CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/cdata-connection/README.md

 # Using a JDBC CData Connection

 This example is a CLI application for reading data from a [JDBC CData Cortex Connection](https://cognitivescale.github.io/cortex-fabric/docs/reference-guides/connection-types#jdbc-cdata-connections) and writing that data to a separate Connection.
-This builds off the [Local Clients](../local-clients/README.md) example for its initial setup, but uses a separate set of connections defined in [cdata-connections.yml](../main-app/src/main/resources/spec/cdata-connections.yml).
+This builds off of the [Local Clients](../local-clients/README.md) example for its initial setup but uses a separate set of connections defined in [cdata-connections.yml](../main-app/src/main/resources/spec/cdata-connections.yml).

 Three example JDBC CData Connections are defined in the [Local Catalog](../local-clients/README.md#catalog):
 - `cdata-csv` - Connection to a local `members_100_v14.csv` file that is used for the following examples.